akshu10/tic-tac-toe/README.md

 ## Client Events

-start-custom-game - Emitted when a client wants to join a custom game.
+start-custom-game - Emitted when a client wants to join a custom game. custom-disconnect - custom disconnect to the server, to allow server to clean up resources s

 ## Server Events
-Connection - Emitted when a client successfully joins the IO server. player-joined - Emitted when a second client joins a custom game room
+Connection - Emitted when a client successfully joins the IO server. player-joined - Emitted when a second client joins a custom game room waiting-for-player - tbd if needed but exists currently.

+---

+## > TODO
+4. where should the other player wait for the second player to join?
+1. Implement game logic between game room players.
+2. Add logic to check if a player is the winner of the game
+3. Both players should be notified which player won the game